BaseMax/dcat/README.md

 - Tiny code
 - Good performance
-- Depends on glibc
-- Support most features of unix cat tool
+- Support most features of unix `cat` tool
 - Concatenation some files to one output
 - Read from **STDIN**
+- Depends on glibc

 ## Help